paragi/timexe/README.md

 ##### Field syntax: 	`[!][-]<value>[-<value>]|[,<value>] | /<value> | *`
 ```
-" " : field separator
+såace : field separator
 *     : all values.
 Flags will be ignored.
 !     : not
 /     : every (can not be combined with ! and range)
 -     : Negative values are counted back from the maximum value
 a-b   : range. both a and b included.
 a,b   : set of values

 Day field can have the one of the following flags as well
 y: day of year